oliverepper/oliver-epper.de/Content/posts/using-bsd-sockets-from-cpp.md

 }
 ```

 This is not a good solution, because it's hard to make sure that the free-function is called and called only once.
-In C++ smart-pointer provides a handle to a memory allocation and thus can guarantee the release of the resource.
+In C++ smart-pointers provide a handle to a memory allocation and thus can guarantee the release of the resource.

 ## Using a smart-pointer for the out parameter